 Professor Julian R Marchesi

-Professor of Human Microbiome Research at Cardiff University and Reader in Digestive Health at Imperial College London
+Professor of Human Microbiome Research at Cardiff University and Professor of Digestive Health at Imperial College London

 - Microbiology of the gut, skin, lung and female reproductive system